Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         In the context of REST APIs, the server must not maintain or require any notion of the functionality of the client application and the corresponding end user interactions.
+         In the context of REST APIs, the server MUST not maintain or require any notion of the functionality of the client application and the corresponding end user interactions.
       </dd>
       <dt>Rationale</dt>
       <dd>
-         To achieve full decoupling between client and server, and to benefit from the advantages mentioned above, no session state must reside on the server.
-Session state must therefore reside entirely on the client.
+         To achieve full decoupling between client and server, and to benefit from the advantages mentioned above, no session state MUST reside on the server.
+Session state MUST therefore reside entirely on the client.
       </dd>
       <dt>Implications</dt>
       <dd id="implications"></dd>